Wideband channel sensing with holographic interference surfaces: Holographic Channel Estimation

 where $q$ is the step size of each iteration.
 In order to ensure a sufficient increase in the log-likelihood function during the iteration, it is necessary for the step size to satisfy the following Armijo condition \cite{Boyd:04CO}:

 If the Armijo condition is not satisfied, $q$ needs to be adjusted by a reduction factor $\beta \in (0,1)$ as $q \gets \beta q$.

 The whole WH-ML estimation is summarized in Algorithm \ref{algMLE}.
 In this hologram-based ML estimation problem, the channel state matrix $\mathbf{\hat{h}}$ is optimized by the complex Newton's method.
 Moreover, the Armijo condition is considered to adjust the step size $\Delta{\hat{\mathbf{h}}}$ of each iteration for the sufficient increase of $\mathcal{F}(\hat{\mathbf{h}})$.
+The storage space requirements of WH-ML primarily originate from the Hessian matrix computation and the Newton step size calculation in each iteration.
+Therefore, based on the space complexity of matrix multiplication and linear system solving, the space complexity of WH-ML can be expressed as $\mathcal{O}(N_t L) + \mathcal{O}(N_t N_f L) + \mathcal{O}(N_t N_f^2)$.

 The WH-ML method treats the hologram as a generalized nonlinear function for directly estimating the CSI.
 Consequently, WH-ML essentially represents a direct solution to a system of nonlinear equations, employing the complex Newton's method.
 In Sec. \ref{secHCE_GROWS}, we introduce another holographic channel estimation algorithm based on the idea of nonlinearity cancellation.
 This algorithm constructs a mapping function from nonlinear sequences to linear sequences, thereby achieving a well-balanced trade-off between time complexity and estimation accuracy.